Shaping the Concept of Ecclesiastical Global Governance: Ontological Modeling for the History of Ecclesiastical Administration

-The development of information technologies has been subject to a series of transformations over the last year, moving from the Documents Web, to the Data Web, and then the Linked (Open) Data (LD or LOD) Web.
-In the field of knowledge engineering and representation The Resource Description Framework (RDF) language is used, which enables making the stored data understandable, while ontologies as part of Linked Data are meta(data) schemas that formally describe concepts and their relations.
+The development of information technologies has been subject to a series of transformations over the last year, moving from the documents web to the data web, and then to the linked (open) data (LD or LOD) web.
+In the field of knowledge engineering and representation, the Resource Description Framework (RDF) language is used, which enables making the stored data understandable, while ontologies as part of Linked Data are meta(data) schemas that formally describe concepts and their relations.
 This significant influence of ontology and semantic technology, on database design, promises advantages such as enhanced interoperability, knowledge sharing, and integration of data sources.
 Assuming, that the field of digital humanities is still maturing, I see the increasing need for support of the historical research domain that is based on heterogeneous data and divergent research questions.
-This makes it possible to record complex administrative relations, in time and space, at different geographical levels and over time.
-After working for two years as a student assistant in charge of the Digital Humanities projects at the Max Planck Research Group Governance of the Universal Church after the Council of Trent, I decided to write my master thesis at the Johannes Gutenberg-University Mainz in collaboration with the Research Group.
+This makes it possible to record complex administrative relations, in time and space, at different geographical levels, and over time.
+After working for two years as a student assistant in charge of the Digital Humanities projects at the Max Planck Research Group Governance of the Universal Church after the Council of Trent, I decided to write my master thesis at the Johannes Gutenberg-University Mainz in collaboration with the research group.

-From the point of view of digital humanities, the project allows us to analyse an abstract and quantitative view of history of ecclesiastical administration and offers contribution as an interface to the scholarly community by defining the schematic structuring and its ontological representation for the legal archive materials in the early modern age, particularly in the case of the positiones of Congregation of the Council.
-Finally, this may show new perspectives on how the judgments processes in the Roman Curia were managed, organised and carried out in the early modern period and plays a role in understanding the relations between ecclesiastical regions and the Apostolic See and between petitioners and legal professionals.
+From the point of view of digital humanities, the project allows us to analyze an abstract and quantitative view of history of ecclesiastical administration and offers contribution as an interface to the scholarly community by defining the schematic structuring and its ontological representation for the legal archive materials in the Early Modern Age, particularly in the case of the positiones of Congregation of the Council.
+Finally, this may show new perspectives on how the judgments processes in the Roman Curia were managed, organized and carried out in the Early Modern Period, and plays a role in understanding the relations between ecclesiastical regions and the Apostolic See and between petitioners and legal professionals.